mmistakes/minimal-mistakes/_drafts/project-loom.md

 }
 ```

-A `ThreadFactory` is a factory that creates threads that share the same configuration.
+A `ThreadFactory` is a factory that creates threads with the same configuration.
 In our case, we give the prefix `routine-` to the name of the threads, and we start the counter from 0.
 The output is the same as before, but now we can see the name of the threads:

 ```
 08:44:35.390 [routine-1] INFO in.rcard.virtual.threads.App - VirtualThread[#23,routine-1]/runnable@ForkJoinPool-1-worker-2 | I'm going to boil some water